DominicWuest/biscepter/examples/pkg-broken-build/README.md

 This is also concurrency save, meaning a replica attempting to build this broken commit simultaneously to another replica will result in both resorting to using the same replacement commit instead.

+Notice that after the first run, a file, `.biscepter-replacements~` is created in your PWD.
+This file stores the replacements for broken commits, such as `2` in this case.
+When now rerunning the demo, biscepter will already ignore the broken commit and immediately skip to building the replacement instead.

 ## Possible Output (Formatted for Clarity)

 ```